 TV Tip-Overs Still Pose a Danger to Children Despite Thinner Flat Screens

-Here's how to protect kids from serious injuries—or worse
+Here's how to protect kids from serious injury

-The hazards of TV-related tip-overs don’t only affect children.
-According to the report, 14 percent of all fatalities during the 2017-2019 period involved people ages 60 years and older.
+TV-related tip-overs don’t only affect children.
+According to the report, from 2018 to 2020, 62 percent of the fatalities for all age groups involved a television.

 Why Accidents Happen